Described as one of the fastest races on the Formula 1 calendar, Baku has quickly established itself as a favourite among drivers and fans alike.

 With harsh braking points and blind corners, drivers need to be on full alert as this track has very little room for error.

-Despite the race still being very much in its infancy, it has not been short of action in its four years in Formula 1.
-Supporters will be delighted at the prospect of seeing it return in 2021.
+Despite the race still being very much in its infancy, it has not been short of action.

 The Baku City Circuit is an unforgiving track - make a mistake and you're likely to be punished.